-Join Adam at the St. Croix Center for the Healing Arts in Hudson, WI, for in person myofascial release movement classes.
+Join Adam at the St. Croix Healing Arts Center in Hudson, WI, for in person Total Body Balance classes.
 These classes use common movements from yoga, pilates, and ballet with a myofascial intention.
 Help us welcome movement therapy to the 21st century with this cutting edge science.

 Each class is 45-50 minutes of movement time with a student check-in at the beginning to see what trouble areas the class would like to focus on for that lesson.
-Students have the choice to opt-in for pose modifications, and hands on manual therapy from the teacher if any poses are difficult.
+Students have the choice to opt-in for pose modifications.
 Modifications can include the use of an exercise ball, a chair, towels for padding, or just a more comfortable way to do the pose.
-Manual therapy assistance could range from the instructor adding resistance to a movement, or using a percussion tool to loosen areas that need a little nudge.

 Schedule online today for classes on the lower level of the St. Croix Center for the Healing Arts:

 Current Class Hours: (More to come as demand grows).

 Wednesday: 1:00pm - 2:00pm & 6:00pm - 7:00pm